Bridging Finance

 What can you use a bridging loan for?

 You can use a bridging loan for lots of reasons; they’re incredibly useful if you’re a property developer, investor or landlord.
-It can be challenging to buy a new property before your other one has sold, and getting a mortgage is now a longer, slower process than it once was – a bridging loan can free up funds so you can put an offer in on your next property.
+It can be challenging to buy a new property before your other one has sold, and getting a commercial mortgage is now a longer, slower process than it once was – a bridging loan can free up funds so you can put an offer in on your next property.

 You could use a commercial bridging loan for: